-Feeding of the 5000: (Matthew 14:15-21; Mark 6:34-44; Luke 9:12-17; John 6:5-13) – We learn several important lessons from this miraculous event.
-As with the miracle of the water and wine at Cana, we see Jesus’ absolute power over the elements of nature.
-Only God can create something from nothing and from five small loaves and two fish, Jesus created enough food to feed many more than 5,000 people.
+Feeding of the 5,000: (Matthew 14:15-21; Mark 6:34-44; Luke 9:12-17; John 6:5-13) – From five small loaves and two fish, Jesus created enough food to feed many more than 5,000 people.
 The Gospels tell us there were 5,000 men present, but Matthew adds that there were women and children there besides.
 Estimates of the crowd are as high as 20,000.
 But our God is a God of abundant provision, and little is much in the hands of the Lord.
-A poignant lesson is learned by seeing that before He multiplied the loaves and fishes, Jesus commanded the multitude to sit down.
+A poignant lesson is learned by seeing that, before He multiplied the loaves and fishes, Jesus commanded the multitude to sit down.
 This is a beautiful picture of the power of God to accomplish what we cannot, while we rest in Him.
 There was nothing the people could do to feed themselves; only He could do that.
 They had only a pittance, but in God’s hands it became a feast that was not only sufficient—it was bountiful.

 Triumphal entry: (Matthew 21:1–11, 14–17; Mark 11:1–11; Luke 19:29–44; John 12:12–19) – Jesus’ triumphal entry into Jerusalem the week before the crucifixion is the basis of what is known as Palm Sunday.
-The multitudes who greeted Him laid palm branches in the road for Him, but their worship of Him was short-lived.
-In just a few days, these same crowds would be calling for His death, shouting “Crucify!
-Crucify!”
-(Matthew 27:22-23).
-But as He rode into Jerusalem on the back of a donkey’s colt—signifying His lowliness and humble state—He received the adoration of the crowd and their acknowledgement of His messianic claim.
+The multitudes who greeted Him laid palm branches in the road for Him, but the worship of Him was short-lived.
+In just a few days, other crowds would be calling for His death, shouting “Crucify him!
+Crucify him!”
+(Luke 23:20-21).
+But as He rode into Jerusalem on the back of a donkey’s colt, He received the adoration of the crowd and their acknowledgement of His messianic claim.
 Even the little children welcomed Him, demonstrating that they knew what the Jewish leaders did not, that Jesus was the Messiah.
 Jesus’ entry into Jerusalem fulfilled the Old Testament prophecy of Zechariah repeated in John 12:15: “See, your king is coming, seated on a donkey’s colt.”